-During 2017/18, the group classified three statutory entities as well as the non-household retail element of Yorkshire Water Services Limited as held for sale, in connection with the withdrawal from the non-household retail market.
+During 2017/18, the group classified the relevant element of Yorkshire Water Services as held for sale, in connection with the withdrawal from the non-household retail market.
 The nature of the sale has since changed; there will no longer be a share sale, instead specific assets from those components will be sold.
-As a result, the components have not been classified as held for sale or a discontinued operation in the current year.
+As a result, the components have not been classified as held for sale or as a discontinued operation in the current year.

-At 31 March 2018 the disposal group was stated at its book value at the date it met the recognition of a disposal group held for sale.
-Management assessed the fair value of the disposal group using expected selling price based on actual bids received.
-The fair value of the disposal group was higher than the book value and therefore the carrying amount of the disposal group in the financial statements was presented as the book value.
-The disposal group comprised the following assets and liabilities:
+At 31 March 2018 the disposal group is stated at its book value at the date it met the recognition of a disposal group held for sale.
+Management have assessed the fair value of the disposal group using expected selling price based on actual bids received.
+The fair value of the disposal group is higher than the book value and therefore the carrying amount of the disposal group in the financial statements has been presented as the book value.
+The disposal group comprises the following assets and liabilities: